Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Introduction

 \section{Introduction}

 Cryptocurrencies have become a popular payment and financial investment mechanism.
-Unfortunately, they are also frequently abused by cybercriminals attracted to their decentralized nature, pseudo-anonymous properties, irreversible transactions, and the ease of buying and selling them.
-In particular, cryptocurrencies are frequently abused by cybercriminals to receive payments from victims of their activities such as ransomware~\cite{bitiodineSpagnoulo,behindLiao,economicConti,trackingHuang,ransomwareClouston}, sextortion~\cite{spamsPaquetClouston}, and scams~\cite{ponziBartoletti,fistfulMeiklejohn,xia2020characterizing,bartoletti2021cryptocurrency,li2023giveaway}.
+Unfortunately, they are also frequently abused by cybercriminals, for example, to receive payments from victims of criminal activities such as ransomware~\cite{bitiodineSpagnoulo,behindLiao,economicConti,trackingHuang,ransomwareClouston}, sextortion~\cite{spamsPaquetClouston,oggier2020ego}, and scams~\cite{ponziBartoletti,fistfulMeiklejohn,xia2020characterizing,bartoletti2021cryptocurrency,li2023giveaway}.
+A valuable source of data on cryptocurrency abuse is reporting services that provide online forms for users to fill out with information about the abuse they have observed (e.g., date, description, type, amount lost), the abuser (e.g., email address, cryptocurrency address), and the reporters themselves (e.g., country, age).
+Some abuse reporting services specialize in cryptocurrency abuse (e.g., BitcoinAbuse~\cite{bitcoinabuse}, ChainAbuse~\cite{chainabuse}), while others collect all abuse reports, regardless of whether they involve cryptocurrencies, such as the Better Business Bureau (BBB) Scam Tracker~\cite{scamtracker}, the Australian Competition and Consumer Commission (ACCC) ScamWatch~\cite{scamwatch}, and the Federal Trade Commission (FTC) ReportFraud~\cite{reportfraud}.

-An important source of data on cryptocurrency abuse are reporting services that provide web forms for users to fill out with information about the abuse they have observed (e.g., date, description, type, amount lost), about the abuser (e.g., email address, Bitcoin address), and about the reporters themselves (e.g., age, sex, country).
-Some abuse reporting services specialize in cryptocurrency abuse (e.g., BitcoinAbuse~\cite{bitcoinabuse}, ChainAbuse~\cite{chainabuse}) while others collect any kind of abuse reports, regardless if cryptocurrencies are involved such as the Better Business Bureau (BBB) Scam Tracker~\cite{scamtracker}, the Australian Competition and Consumer Commission (ACCC) ScamWatch~\cite{scamwatch}, and the Federal Trade Commission (FTC) ReportFraud~\cite{reportfraud}.
-For example, only in 2023, the FTC received 47K abuse reports in which cryptocurrencies were used for payments totaling \$1.4 billion in losses~\cite{ftc2023report}.
-The submitted abuse reports are valuable to law enforcement agencies (LEAs).
-They are also fundamental for analyzing the impact of different abuse types on victims (e.g., financial losses).
+Cryptocurrency abuse reports provide critical information on abusive cryptocurrency addresses, prevalent cryptocurrency abuse types, and financial losses suffered by victims.
+Blockchain explorers~\cite{glasschain,crystalblockchain} link cryptocurrency addresses to their abuse reports so that users can avoid known malicious addresses.
+The reported malicious cryptocurrency addresses are also invaluable for monitoring cryptocurrency transactions and reporting suspicious ones, as mandated by anti-money laundering (AML) requirements on cryptocurrency exchanges introduced by the US Bank Secrecy Act~\cite{bsa} and the EU 5th Anti-Money Laundering Directive~\cite{5amld}.
+Unfortunately, abuse reporting services can suffer data pollution due to their crowd-sourced nature.
+A fraction of the submitted reports may be useless, including advertisements, trolling, reports aiming to pollute the database, and reports not describing abuse.
+Some services manually validate the reports to address data pollution.
+Unfortunately, manual validation is costly and does not scale.
+Thus, a critical challenge is how to identify valid reports automatically.